Azure/azure-docs-sdk-java/docs-ref-services/latest/resourcemanager-iothub-readme.md

 ### Authentication

-By default, Azure Active Directory token authentication depends on correct configuration of the following environment variables.

-- `AZURE_CLIENT_ID` for Azure client ID.
-- `AZURE_TENANT_ID` for Azure tenant ID.
-- `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.
+Microsoft Entra ID token authentication relies on the [credential class][azure_identity_credentials] from [Azure Identity][azure_identity] package.

-In addition, Azure subscription ID can be configured via `AZURE_SUBSCRIPTION_ID` environment variable.
+Azure subscription ID can be configured via `AZURE_SUBSCRIPTION_ID` environment variable.

-With above configuration, `azure` client can be authenticated using the following code:
+Assuming the use of the `DefaultAzureCredential` credential class, the client can be authenticated using the following code:

 ```java
 AzureProfile profile = new AzureProfile(AzureEnvironment.AZURE);